sbates-idrc/c2lc-coding-environment/docs/flow-typing.md

 Note that there have been local changes to the flow types for `react-intl` and `react-bootstrap`, those definitions cannot simply be regenerated or updated.

-We have manually created types for packages that do note have flow-typed definitions, like `soundex` and `Tone.js`.
+We have manually created types for packages that do note have flow-typed definitions, like `Tone.js`.
 We also created types for the `messages.json` language bundle used in this package.